Logo Icon

 • They help sharpen your problem-solving skills, pattern recognition, and critical thinking.

-Find the Bhrammastra: The Right Book
+Find the Bharmastra: The Right Book

 • You can refer to the following CLAT Preparation Books while preparing for the exam:

-• 501 challenging Logical Reasoning Practice Book
+1. 501 challenging Logical Reasoning Practice Book

-• Universal's Logical Reasoning for CLAT, LSAT, and Other Law Entrance Exams by Jain Prateek
+2. Universal's Logical Reasoning for CLAT, LSAT, and Other Law Entrance Exams by Jain Prateek

-• Verbal Reasoning and Non-Verbal Reasoning by RS Aggarwal
+3. Verbal Reasoning by RS Aggarwal

-• Level Up Boredom: Make Studying Fun
+Level Up Boredom: Make Studying Fun

 • Once you get the main point of the particular question, you can solve the question rather quickly and even try more challenging questions.

-• Since this section relies solely on your ability to understand the passage's logic, it can be interesting for you to solve more questions quickly.
+• Since this section relies solely on your ability to understand the passage's logic, it can be pretty interesting for you to solve more questions quickly.

 Practice Makes Perfect: Solve Previous Year Papers & Mock Tests